Home

 You have I'm sure, heard the saying, "He is a gifted athlete".
 When it is applied to a baseball pitcher, it is an absolute truism.

-If you can impart a significant twist or spin when the ball leaves your hand, it will by the law of physics and wind flowing over and around the ball, cause it to veer away from its straight line flight.
+If you can impart a significant twist or spin when the ball when it leaves your hand or fingers, it will by the law of physics and wind flowing over and around the ball, cause it to veer away from its straight line flight.

 How do you hold the ball?
 How do you add that twist or spin?
 Better men than I have tried their hand at explaining and trying to demonstrate this how to.